cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Domain separation recommendations {#security-considerations-domain-separation}

-As discussed in {{term-domain-separation}}, the purpose of domain separation is to ensure that security analyses of protocols that query multiple independent random oracles remain valid even if all of these random oracles are instantiated base on one underlying function H.
+As discussed in {{term-domain-separation}}, the purpose of domain separation is to ensure that security analyses of cryptographic protocols that query multiple independent random oracles remain valid even if all of these random oracles are instantiated base on one underlying function H.
 The expand\_message variants in this document ({{hashtofield-expand}}) ensure domain separation by appending a suffix-free-encoded domain separation tag DST\_prime to all strings hashed by H, an underlying hash or extensible